alv2017/APITestingAnalysis/README.md

 # Solution

 ### Major Issue:
-Missing data: tests execution date in time.
+Missing data: tests execution date and time are missing.
 This data will be required when computing tests statistics.

 Solution: It was decided to use naming convention for log files.